Gradient-Variation Regret Bounds for Unconstrained Online Learning: Introduction

-\paragraph{Fully-adaptive regret.} We then design fully-adaptive methods for gradient-variation regret that require no prior knowledge of $\norm{u}$ or $G$.
-We provide two algorithms.
-These designs are also the most challenging part of the work and constitute key technical contributions of the paper. \emph{(i)} Starting from the comparator-adaptive \mbox{optimistic result}~\citep{jacobsen2022parameter}, we propose a simple algorithm to incorporate Lipschitz adaptivity, which is accomplished by a \emph{virtual clipping technique} over the optimistic gap in the regularizer and adding a quadratic penalty to form a hybrid regularizer.
-This yields a fully-adaptive gradient-variation bound $\tilde{O}(\norm{u}\sqrt{V_T(u)} + L\norm{u}^2 + G^2)$, strictly improving the prior best-known result of~\citet{wang2025parameter} whose leading term is $\norm{u}^2\sqrt{V_T^{\smash{+}}}$.
-However, its update may require an inefficient $O(\log T)$ binary search on each round. \emph{(ii)} We extend the fully-adaptive non-optimistic algorithm of~\citet{cutkosky2024fully} by equipping it with optimistic guarantees, which is achieved by a \emph{refined \mbox{optimistic reduction}}~\citep{cutkosky2019combining}.
-The resulting algorithm admits closed-form updates in $O(d)$ time per round and achieves regret $\tilde{O}(\norm{u}\sqrt{V_T(u)} + L\norm{u}^2 + G^4)$, \mbox{with a slightly larger lower-order term $G^4$ instead of $G^2$.}
+\paragraph{Fully-adaptive regret.} We then design fully-adaptive methods for gradient-variation regret that require no prior knowledge of $\norm{u}$ or $G$, which is the main focus of this work and constitutes the key technical contributions of the paper.
+We provide two algorithms. \emph{(i)} Starting from the comparator-adaptive \mbox{optimistic result} of~\citet{jacobsen2022parameter}, we propose a simple algorithm to incorporate Lipschitz adaptivity, which is accomplished by a \mbox{\emph{virtual clipping technique}} over the optimistic gap in the regularizer and adding a quadratic penalty to form a hybrid regularizer.
+This yields a fully-adaptive gradient-variation bound $\tilde{O}(\norm{u}\sqrt{V_T(u)} + L\norm{u}^2 + G^2)$, strictly improving the prior best-known result of~\citet{wang2025parameter} whose leading term is $\norm{u}^2\sqrt{V_T^{\smash{+}}}$. \mbox{However}, its update lacks a closed-form expression and may incur a computational cost of $O(d + \log T)$ per round. \emph{(ii)} We extend the fully-adaptive non-optimistic algorithm of~\citet{cutkosky2024fully} by equipping it with optimistic guarantees, which is achieved by a \emph{refined optimistic reduction}~\citep{cutkosky2019combining}.
+The resulting algorithm admits closed-form updates in $O(d)$ time per round and achieves regret $\tilde{O}(\norm{u}\sqrt{V_T(u)} + L\norm{u}^2 + G^4)$, though suffers a slightly larger lower-order dependence of $G^4$ instead of $G^2$.
+A comparison of the results can be found in second half of \pref{table:results}.